stoermelder/vcvrack-packone/docs/Goto.md

 There are some settings on the context menu available:

+* **Jump position**: This option causes the bound module to be centered on the screen or moved to the top left of the screen.
+If this option is set to _Absolute_ GOTO will move the view-port to the exact same position as it was at binding time.
+This can be useful for setups with multiple screens.
 * **Smooth transition**: By default the view-port jumps directly to the bound module.
 Activating this option moves the view-port smoothly to the new position.
 Be aware that this utilizes more graphical processing ressources of your system.
-* **Center module**: This option is activated by default and causes the bound module to be centered on the screen.
-If this option is disabled GOTO will move the view-port to the exact same position as it was at binding time.
-This can be useful for setups with multiple screens.
 * **Ignore zoom level**: By default GOTO recalls the zoom level at binding time.
 Activating this option leaves the current zoom level untouched.

 ## _INPUT_-port